 Richard explains he definitely started to see a shift five to seven years ago with the onset of new technologies, echoing Laurie's point.
 "I think it was due to a combination of factors including more research, data and transparency," he says.
 "My clients also started asking me more about it.
-Once this started happening more frequently, I said I need to find out more.
-I went to a conference in New York that was set at a meditation center - we all sat on beanbags - there were about 75 people there.
-The next event I went to less than a year later had almost 1,000 people there.
+Once this started happening more frequently, I said ok, well, I need to find out more.'
+So, I went to a conference in New York that was set at a meditation center - we all sat on beanbags - there were about 75 people there.
+Then the next event I went to less than a year later had almost 1,000 people there.
 To me, that was so telling.
 I knew socially responsible investing was here to stay."

-Additionally, Hightower advisors are all fiduciaries, so taking a close look at ESG just made sense, Richard adds.
+Additionally, Hightower advisors are all fiduciaries so taking a close look at ESG just made sense, Richard adds.
 "The impact side of ESG is the most meaningful to me because there's obviously a clear, defined benefit to society or a positive outcome to making the investment," he says.
-"In a world where seven out of 10 global risks are associated with ESG factors, I feel it is a fiduciary responsibility to take a look at this."

 "In a world where seven out of 10 global risks are associated with ESG factors, I feel it is a fiduciary responsibility to take a look at this."